ModestosV/BlackDice/README.md

 # BlackDice

-Each developer should always stay up-to-date on our Ways of Working (in progress).
+Each developer should always stay up-to-date on our Ways of Working (in progress)..

 ## Ways of Working